nxp-imx/ethos-u-vela/SUPPORTED_OPS.md

 - Stride values for both width and height must be integer types
 - IFM and OFM data types must match
 - Kernel filter values for both width and height must be integer types
+- Strides must fulfil the following criteria:
+        - Stride h must be between 1 and 3 when ofm height is greater than 1
+        - Stride w must be between 1 and 3 when ofm height is greater than 1 or
+          stride w must be divisible by 2 or 3 and ifm width must be divisible
+          by stride_w/2 or stride_w/3
 - Stride width must be greater than or equal to 1.
         For stride width greater than 3, valid padding needs to be used.
 - Kernel filter values for both width and height must be in the range [1, 8]